Definition of a Comprehensive Eye Care Optometrist

 Examples: Environmental vision/occupational case, Health promotion/disease prevention-related case, Management of a disease or condition from a group or population-based perspective

-Topic I. Diagnosis & Management of Glaucoma
+Topic I. Glaucoma

 Topic II.
 Peri-Operative Management of Ocular Surgery